 The present day St. Paul's Cathedral in London was first opened for worship in 1697.
 It is the last of four cathedrals dedicated to St. Paul built on this site, with the first going back to 604 AD.

-You can explore the outside of St. Paul's Cathedral without charge, but will need to pay an admission charge to tour the inside, unless you have the London Pass, in which case admission is free.
+You can explore the outside of St. Paul's Cathedral without charge, but will need to pay an admission charge to tour the inside.
 Activities include ascending into the dome where you can enjoy spectacular views of London; exploring the underground crypt, a burial place for some of the nations most notable people; taking a touchscreen multimedia tour; and enjoying a film journey into the history and life of the Cathedral.
 There is also a cafe and restaurant where you can enjoy sandwiches, tea and other light fare.

 Saint Paul's Cathedral is open daily from 8:30 am to 4:00 pm except on Sundays and during special events.